 - Don’t be put off if there is a waiting list – it’s just part of the experience in this charming city.
 So take advantage of any waiting list app a restaurant may have.
 Definitely make reservations if you have a large group.

-- Pancakes are popular here, but you should understand the difference between Dutch and American ones.
+- Pancakes are popular here, but you should understand the difference between Dutch and American.
 Dutch pancakes are larger and flatter than their American counterparts.
 They are much more similar to French crepes.
 In terms of toppings, Dutch pancake toppings are often mixed inside.
 I recommend trying them at least once (or more) as they are just as yummy as the American ones and far more versatile.

 1. Greenwoods at Keizersgracht and Singel